RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

-# Table of Contents
-1. [Abstract and Acknowlegement] (#abstract-and-acknowlegement)

-# Abstract and Acknowlegement
+# Abstract and Acknowledgement
-I decided to build a mobile-first SaaS enterprise resourse planning application.
+I decided to build a mobile-first SaaS enterprise resource planning application.
 The mobile-first requirement imposed two constraints.
 One, I'm not inclined to build at least two native applications, or spend money with frameworks that support it.
 Second, a webapp running on a phone must be stingy with resource utilization to prevent performance degradation.

 This lead me to architect a solution with a minimal Browser footprint, using [Go](https://go.dev/) as the server engine and [Fiber](https://gofiber.io/) as the HTTP server.
 This led me to leveraging [Go HTML Templates](https://pkg.go.dev/html/template) in conjunction with the [Fiber Template Engine](https://docs.gofiber.io/template/html_v2.x.x/html/) to collaborate with [HTMX](https://htmx.org/) and [HyperScript](https://hyperscript.org/) to manipulate the DOM Tree on the Client.

-Shortly into my work, I was challenged how to implement `Modal Dialogs` issued by the server, as for instance, to inform the guest they do not have the authortizarion to access a resource.
+Shortly into my work, I was challenged on how to implement `Modal Dialogs` issued by the server, as for instance, to inform the guest they do not have the authorization to access a resource.
 The excellent article [Two ways to build HTML dialogs using HTMX and HyperScript](https://medium.com/@martin.mohnhaupt/two-ways-to-build-html-dialogs-using-htmx-and-hyperscript-5f5eefb13c4c) by [Martin Mohnhaupt](https://medium.com/@martin.mohnhaupt) has been instrumental to aid me in thinking about and implementing `Modal Dialogs` in my webapp.

 This repository introduces two different methods to display `Modal Dialogs`, `Browser Modal Dialog` and `Server Modal Dialog`.
 A _Modal Dialog_ is a pop-up window that appears on top of the current browser page, requiring user interaction before the user can return to the main content.
-It is commonly used to request confirmation to proceed with a destructive opperation, notify the user of a relevant application state, or collect required information from the user.
-We use _Browser Modal Dialogs_ to prompt the user to confirm an action, such as deleting a record, and _Server Modal Dialogs_ to either inform the user about the result of an operation, like lack of authorization for access a resource-- or to collected addition data, like a phone number.
+It is commonly used to request confirmation to proceed with a destructive operation, notify the user of a relevant application state, or collect required information from the user.
+We use _Browser Modal Dialogs_ to prompt the user to confirm an action, such as deleting a record, and _Server Modal Dialogs_ to either inform the user about the result of an operation, like lack of authorization for access a resource-- or to collect additional data, like a phone number.

 I will demonstrate Martin's approach, refactored to suit my requirements, using a simple web application with a technology stack consisting of  [Go](https://go.dev/), [Fiber](https://gofiber.io/),  and the [Fiber Template Engine](https://docs.gofiber.io/template/html_v2.x.x/html/) on the Server, and [Bootstrap 5](https://getbootstrap.com/) , [HTMX](https://htmx.org/) and [HyperScript](https://hyperscript.org/) to manipulate the DOM Tree on the Client.
-This technology stack requires the Server to serve HTML, whereas other stacks use JSON requiring more complex technology stack on the Client; it also provides the software engineer with strategist to define precise places in the `DOM Tree`, as well as to decorate some of the DOM Tree elements with event handling instructions.
+This technology stack requires the Server to serve HTML, whereas other stacks use JSON requiring more complex technology stack on the Client; it also provides the software engineer with strategies to define precise places in the `DOM Tree`, as well as to decorate some of the DOM Tree elements with event handling instructions.
 Note that:
 - I'll use the term `Server`, to refer to the `Go/Fiber` HTTP server;
 - I'll use the term `Template`,to refer to the `GoFiber Template` engine;